AS/NZS 3112: Variants

-In Australia, the C112 standard was superseded by AS 3112 in 1990.
-A major update was released in 2000 as AS/NZS 3112:2000, which mandated active and neutral insulated pins on the plugs sold for use with these socket-outlets after 3 April 2005, which somewhat negates any 'advantage' of having the earth pin uppermost.
-The standard AS/NZS 3112:2004 introduced more stringent testing procedures to test for bending of the pins and subtle changes to the radius of the pin tips.
-The current version is AS/NZS 3112:2011, Approval and test specification—Plugs and socket-outlets.

 Voltage

-In 1980, the International Electrotechnical Commission (IEC) rationalised the 220 V, 230 V and 240 V nominal voltage levels around the world to a consistent 230 V. This rationalisation was ostensibly made to improve the economics of making appliances by allowing manufacturers to produce a range of items with a rated voltage of 230 V. Not all countries have yet converted to the new standard.
+In 1980, the International Electrotechnical Commission (IEC) rationalised the 220 V and 240 V nominal voltage levels around the world to a consistent 230 V. This rationalisation was ostensibly made to improve the economics of making appliances by allowing manufacturers to produce a range of items with a rated voltage of 230 V. Not all countries have yet converted to the new standard.

 The nominal voltage in most areas of Australia had been set at 240 V in 1926.
-In 2000, Standards Australia issued a system Standard AS60038, with 230 V as the nominal voltage with a +10% to –6% variation at the point of supply, i.e., 253 V to 216.2 V. A new power quality standard, AS61000.3.100, was released in 2011 that details additional requirements.
-The new standard stipulates a nominal 230 V, and the allowable voltage to the customer's point of supply is, as mentioned, +10% to –6%.
-However, the preferred operating range is +6% to –2%.
-(244 V to 225 V).
+In 2000, Standards Australia issued a system Standard AS60038, with 230 V as the nominal voltage with a +10% to −6% variation at the point of supply, i.e., 253 V to 216.2 V. A new power quality standard, AS 61000.3.100, was released in 2011 that details additional requirements.
+The new standard stipulates a nominal 230 V, and the allowable voltage to the customer's point of supply is, as mentioned, +10% to −6%.
+However, the preferred operating range is +6% to −2%.
+(244 V–225 V).

 In Australia, the actual voltages delivered to customers is set at the state/territory level.
 As of 2022, all states/territories have transitioned to 230 V standards.
 Queensland began the transition to 230 V in 2017.
 The reason given for Queensland's decision to move was the increased use of grid-tied rooftop solar installations raising the grid voltage.
 By lowering the voltage to 230 V, additional headroom of 960 megawatts was created to accommodate future residential power generation from rooftop solar.

-The voltage in New Zealand is also 230 V. In Fiji, Tonga and Papua New Guinea it is 240 V. In China, the Solomon Islands and Argentina the voltage is 220 V.
+The voltage in Fiji, Tonga, and Papua New Guinea is still 240 V. In China, the Solomon Islands, and Argentina the voltage is 220 V.

-Brazil

-In Brazil, this kind of plug is commonly found in high-power appliances like air conditioners, dishwashers, and household ovens.
-The reasons why they have been unofficially adopted for this use may be the robustness and high-current bearing capabilities, the impossibility of inverting phase (active) and neutral pins, or the fact that Argentina, a border country, uses this plug and used to be more developed than Brazil in the past so there may have been a flux of high-powered appliances from Argentina to Brazil at some point in time.